mkousal/Digital-electronics-1-Tachometer/README.md

    ![image](images/tb_DRIVER_4x7SEG_01.PNG)
    ![image](images/tb_DRIVER_4x7SEG_02.PNG)
    - This screenshot shows a real situation, when input data will be refreshed every one second (tachometer).
    - If data is not changed for a while, displays will use last data.
-This prevents from bad/unwanted values.
+This prevents from wrong/unwanted values.
    ![image](images/tb_DRIVER_4x7SEG_03.PNG)
 #### `DECODER_7SEG`:
    - Decodes 4bit signal to 7bit (7 segments (+ decimal dot and colon)).
    ![image](images/tb_DECODER_7SEG.PNG)

-#### `calories`
+#### `calories`:
-   The simulation is in ratio 1s = 10ms.
-In wave form is display calories counting in both modes and amount of burned calories is sending to display.
+   - The simulation is in ratio 1s = 10ms.
+   - In wave form is display calories counting in both modes and amount of burned calories is sending to display.
    ![image](images/tb_calories.PNG)

 ## TOP module description and simulations